dogweather/forkful/content/en/go/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error (stderr) in Go involves directing error messages or diagnostics not meant for the main output stream.
-Programmers use this to separate regular output from error information, making debugging and log parsing more straightforward.

 ## How To:
 In Go, the `os` package provides the `Stderr` value, representing the standard error file.
 You can use it with `fmt.Fprint`, `fmt.Fprintf`, or `fmt.Fprintln` functions to write to stderr.
 Here's a straightforward example:

 ```go